Do I need a digital strategy?

 The answer is ‘Yes’ and ‘No’.
 We’re going to be a little bit controversial here.

-The internet of everything, the dataverse and all things ‘digital’ have taken over our lives, especially in recent months.
+The internet of everything, the dataverse and all things ‘digital’ have taken over our lives, especially in recent times.

 We are becoming ‘digitally enabled’, working in ‘digitally optimised organisations’, working from home, and living with ‘digital natives’.